(Study) Employers think ChatGPT means +74% productivity: 51% of resulting job losses in marketing

 predicted productivity with ChatGPT

-On the other hand, 41% of employers expect ChatGPT to double their productivity in marketing and PR departments and would use it for writing marketing copy as well.
+On the other hand, 41% of employers expect ChatGPT to double their productivity in marketing and PR departments and would use it to create marketing copy as well.

 50% of employees who feel their work productivity could increase 2x or even 3x are from Gen Z

-58% of 18-24-year-olds believe that ChatGPT would at least double their productivity in answering customer questions.
-50% believe it would be most useful for writing code and generating non-marketing copy.
+58% of 18-24-year-olds believe that ChatGPT would at least double their productivity in answering customer questions, as well as lead to job creation.
+50% believe it would be most useful for writing code and generating non-marketing copy (not so much their soft skills).

 generational productivity ChatGPT

-While survey respondents indicated enthusiasm for the potential productivity gains with ChatGPT, nearly 39% expressed concern about a loss of human touch.
+While survey respondents indicated enthusiasm for the potential productivity gains with ChatGPT, nearly 39% expressed concern about a loss of human touch and human expertise in the job market.

-And tellingly 46% of those who share this fear imagine ChatGPT being mostly used in customer service.
+And tellingly, 46% of those who share this fear imagine ChatGPT being mostly used in customer experience services.

 downside of using chatGPT